salrashid123/grpc_curl/README.md

 ### Run a gRPC server

+Now run the gRPC server again since we want to transmit this:

 You can either run the gRPC server directly if you have gRPC tools available:

 ```